Scale Contrastive Learning with Selective Attentions for Blind Image Quality Assessment: Proposed Method

 where

-Here, \( \tau \) denotes the temperature hyperparameter and \( F^{k_i}_a \) represents the features of image $i$ at any scale in layer $k$ of the encoder.
-We set $\beta$ as our threshold to divide different positive and negative sample sets.
-As shown in Algorithm 1, for scale-level images $i$ and $j$, we define their positive and negative samples as follows:
+Here, \( \tau \) denotes the temperature hyperparameter and \( F^{l}_a \) represents the features of patch at any scale in layer $l$ of the encoder.
+Empirically, we set $\gamma_1$ to 0.2, $\gamma_2$ to 0.7, and $\tau$ to 0.3.
+Ablation studies on hyperparameter settings are presented in Tab.~\ref{range} and Tab.~\ref{lda}.

-\textbf{Noise Sample Matching (NSM).} We propose a simple yet effective adaptive noise sample matching mechanism to further distinguish samples with inconsistent quality information across different scales of the same image.
+\textbf{Noise Sample Matching (NSM).} We propose a simple but effective adaptive noise sample matching mechanism to further distinguish samples with inconsistent quality information across different scales of the same image.
 We identify the sample in the neighbouring region at scale $s$ with the least similar quality information as a negative sample for contrastive learning for a given image at scale $l$.
-First, we divide the feature maps into quality regions for different scales.